 What is palliative care?

-Palliative care is appropriate for anyone with a life-limiting condition including increased frailty due to advanced age, chronic, incurable illnesses and disabilities.
+Palliative care can be provided for anyone of any age with a life-limiting condition including increased frailty due to advanced age, chronic and incurable illnesses, and disabilities.

 What is a palliative approach?

 A palliative approach emphasises improving quality of life by addressing people’s needs and preferences as they approach death and to provide bereavement support for families.

 Who provides palliative care?

 Palliative Care may be provided by a team of carers including your GP, aged care workers, community nurses, other medical professionals and also includes family and friends.

 Specialist palliative care services provide consultative or ongoing care for people living with life-limiting illness.
 The specialist service builds on the palliative approach adopted by primary health providers.
 Specialist palliative care delivers a higher level of expertise in complex symptom control, grief, loss and bereavement.